 The goal of treatment for adults with SPD is to help them live fulfilled and happy lives.
 Most adults with SPD struggle because they have been misunderstood all their lives.
 Often, they don't even understand themselves.
 “Why don't I like to be with people, or go shopping, or go to movies?”
 Or “Why am I so clumsy?”
 Or “Why is it so hard for me to stick with things?”
 Or “Why do I feel so lethargic and unmotivated?”

 Once adults receive treatment for their sensory issues, understanding grows.
 With direct treatment such as occupational therapy or listening therapy, changes in the way sensation is perceived take place.
 Strategies can be identified during treatment for avoiding or decreasing the intensity of those relationships and situations that cause failure and lead to anxiety and depression.
 Sensory techniques for home can be taught.

 Let's talk about how treatment may help you.
-Start by filling out the Adult Consultation Form.
+Start by filling out our New Client Inquiry Form.